-The purpose of this project is to provide the traveling public using SR 1 with realtime travel information related to emergency events, such as notifications regarding evacuations, fires, earthquakes, and tsunamis; plus information related to public safety power shutoffs, accidents, tunnel closures, and Amber Alerts.
+The purpose of this project is to provide the traveling public using SR 1 with real-time travel information related to emergency events, such as notifications regarding evacuations, fires, earthquakes, and tsunamis; plus information related to public safety power shutoffs, accidents, tunnel closures, and Amber Alerts.

 The project would also inform Caltrans' Traffic Management Center (TMC) in Oakland, California, of recurrent and non-recurrent congestion on the corridor and the causes of that congestion.
 Emergency and incident-related information provided will help inform the public traveling on SR 1 of upstream roadway conditions, so that people can make informed decisions regarding their travel.
 As a result, this project will improve traffic operations, public safety system performance, and minimize the duration and impacts of non-recurring congestion due to incidents and roadway and tunnel closures.

-This project is needed because there are currently no traffic management systems along this route that can provide real time information on roadway conditions and emergency situations to Caltrans, the traveling public, and emergency first responders.
-This limits Caltrans' ability to inform the traveling public of roadway conditions quickly and effectively.
-The TMC is limited in understanding causes of routine congestion and managing traffic conditions along SR 1, including those caused by emergencies.
-This is due to a lack of data collection tools, such as WDS, which are designed to collect information on traffic speeds and roadway conditions.
-Overall, Caltrans anticipates that this project will improve traffic congestion along the corridor by reducing the duration and impact of non-recurring congestion.
+This project is needed because there are currently no traffic management systems along this route that can provide real time information on roadway conditions and emergency situations to Caltrans, the traveling public, and first responders.
+This limits Caltrans' ability to inform the traveling public of roadway conditions quickly and effectively during emergency incidents.
+SR 1 through the project limits also lacks traffic monitoring systems that can be used to collect data on traffic flow and volumes.
+These data can be used to inform future planning decisions and projects in San Mateo County.
+Overall, Caltrans anticipates that this project will improve traffic congestion along the corridor by helping manage traffic flow during emergency events and helping identify future transportation needs and deficiencies.